Tijil2111/Tijil2111/README.md

 <br>Skills (Advanced): -> Python -> Dart -> Flutter

 - 🔭 I’m currently working on a lot of things
-- 🌱 I’m currently UI design in Flutter ,C# and Unity, and Python (I learn Python In school's CS class)
+- 🌱 I’m currently UI design in Flutter , Blueprints and C++ with Unreal Engine and Python (I learn Python In school's CS class)
 - 😄 Pronouns: Technopile
 - ⚡ Fun fact: I love Maths, Science and CS